DL-DeepLearning/Neural-Network/project/Self-organizing map/README.md

 # Self organizing map

-A self-organizing map (SOM) or self-organizing feature map (SOFM) is a type of artificial neural network (ANN) that is trained using unsupervised learning to produce a low-dimensional (typically two-dimensional).
+A self-organizing map (SOM) is a type of artificial neural network (ANN) that is trained using unsupervised learning to produce a high-dimensional to low-dimensional (typically two-dimensional) feature map.

 ### objective
  * Customized output and input